 The St. Petersburg State Polytechnical University Journal.
 Physics and Mathematics complies with the ethical standards adopted by the scientific community, in particular, with the guidelines of the Committee on Publication Ethics.

 The focus is on the responsibility of all participants of the editorial process.
+Any authors, reviewers or editors found to be in violation of publication ethics principles of editorial ethics will be prohibited from further participation in the journal.

 1. Responsibility of the authors